Singing, Learning, Cosmology

 The clip below, Monticello, in sound and image, represents part 2 of the four-part YouTube American global climate vaccine available on this website: Everything Has a (w)Hole, Monticello, All Failing (Crown of Stars for You), and, The Ghost of Jacques Brel.
 My hope is they inspire/irk you into taking on the task of re-claiming your right to freedom and the duty of individual responsibility.
 As our American Ancestors dreamed their way into an independent self-hood during the Revolutionary period from 1740-1840, as all members of American culture dreamed their way into a new possibility for true equality from 1840-1870, as human beings dreamed their way into a possibility of world peace among nations in the 20th century, so, we too, can take up dreams in a choice to unite our consciousness with our personal, collective, ecological, cosmological unconscious - a life aligned to the Apex of the Sun’s Way for the good of all beings past, present, future.

-We can evolve the American Dream through the Epicurean pursuit of happiness into the greater hearts into the embodied delight of the pursuit of the happiness of all beings.
+We can evolve the American Dream to a next step beyond the Epicurean pursuit of happiness into the greater hearts into the embodied delight of the pursuit of the happiness of all beings.

 We can say, Yes, to life.
-Once again, the clip moves along the W axis of spacetime.
+Once again, the clip moves along the W-axis of consciousness in spacetime.

 THE END OF THE WORLD: (with a Scotch accent) Wha’ll dance the keel row, the keel row, the keel row?